fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

 # Get in Touch!

-If you feel called, you can reach me here:
+If you feel called, you can book a session [here](../book/) or you can reach me here:

 - Instagram: [@fransimo_therapies](https://www.instagram.com/fransimo_therapies/)
 - WhatsApp (Spain): [+34 655 384 230](https://wa.me/+34655384230)